 You can now use one Ethernet cable to extend power and data to your iPad up to 328 ft away at fast data speeds!
 This PoE adapter is designed to deliver both 5 volts 12 watts of continuous power plus wired 10/100 data to iPad.PoE Texas

 It is relatively small (6″ x 1″ x 1.5″) and we will be able to site it in a narrow void behind the block wall that the iPad mounts to (check out this page on how to set it up).

 It works well in testing providing power and data while simplifying the cabling.
 The right angled Lightning cable fits into the Loxone frame with a little room to spare.
 All in all the Texas PoE device is a great solution.

 I also considered the Gigabit + PoE Adapter for iPad (L6-NETPOE) from Redpark.
 The USB2 flavour of Ethernet it employs maxes out at around 225 mbps.
 It’s more expensive than the PoE Texas device once you add the required cabled too, but some may prefer the extra speed it offers.

-And here are two less expensive options which may be worth considering too.
+And here are some less expensive options which may be worth considering too.
 These solutions still send power and data to your iPad over a Lightning cable, however they do not use PoE, but require an external power supply instead.

 iPad Wall Mounts